-Concept Implies Code Definition schedule SCH A work-list, a schedule, or a personal to-do list of items intended to be done. logbook LOG A diary of past services. issues ISS A collections of any kinds of services as issues that need to be resolved. problem list more issues PRB A patient's problem list as seen by a particular provider.
+Concept Implies Code Definition schedule SCH A work-list, a schedule, or a personal to-do list of items intended to be done. logbook LOG A diary of past services. issues ISS A collections of any kinds of services as issues that need to be resolved. problem list issues PRB A patient's problem list as seen by a particular provider. goal list issues GOL A patient's goal list as seen by a particular provider. more

-2.9.1.3 Service\list.name : ST
+2.9.1.3 Service_list.name : ST